malika0805-star/deep-learning-final-project/README.md

 ### Dataset Description

-MovieLens 20M is a large and meaningful dataset for recommendation system tasks.
-It contains millions of movie ratings from users.
+MovieLens 20M is a real and large dataset for recommendation system tasks.
+It contains user ratings for movies and is suitable for training and evaluating recommendation models.

 The dataset includes: